Self-adjoint operator: Boundary conditions

 In the case where the Hilbert space is a space of functions on a bounded domain, these distinctions have to do with a familiar issue in quantum physics: One cannot define an operator—such as the momentum or Hamiltonian operator—on a bounded domain without specifying boundary conditions.
 In mathematical terms, choosing the boundary conditions amounts to choosing an appropriate domain for the operator.
 Consider, for example, the Hilbert space $L^2([0, 1])$ (the space of square-integrable functions on the interval [0,1]).
-Let us define a "momentum" operator A on this space by the usual formula, setting Planck's constant equal to 1:
+Let us define a momentum operator A on this space by the usual formula, setting the Planck constant to 1: